Through the Blue

 Any actions you undertake based on the information provided in this website is at your own risk.
 Please read disclaimer before proceeding.

 While we used to stay in island village centres and bus to beaches in our younger days, it’s hard to do that with family now.
 Especially with all our gear (ours often include beach umbrellas and chairs) in tow.
-Public transport is also not always well established on islands, and there are often too many secret coves, off-grid tavernas and far-flung archaeological sites to explore.
+Public transport is usually not well established on islands (there are exceptions of course, like Naxos), and there are often too many secret coves, off-grid tavernas, and far-flung archaeological sites to explore.

 Whether you’re going on a road trip or navigating a small island, these are the main things to know about driving in Greece: